ValerioS05/pj1nuraghe/README.md

 ### 4. Accessibility Features
-   - Ensure accessibility for all users, including those with disabilities, by providing alternative text descriptions for images and implementing keyboard navigation features.
+   - Ensure accessibility for all users, including those with disabilities, by providing alternative text descriptions for images and video

 ## User Stories